 In fact, there are several items associated with your mortgage that you can use to reduce your taxable income:

 - Late payment charges

 - Prepayment penalties

 - Interest paid on a home equity loan

 Your lender should send you a Form 1098 in the mail after the 1st of January.
 This form reports how much you paid in interest and points during the year.

 It helps to keep your own records, but my accountant never asks for my investment property mortgage statements.
 He just uses the 1098.

-From a tax perspective, a cash out refinance on your investment properties can be nothing but good.
-You don’t claim any of the money from the refinance and you actually get to deduct the interest paid on the loan.
+From a tax perspective, a cash out refinance on your investment properties can usually be nothing but good.
+You don’t claim any of the money from the refinance and you should get to deduct some or all of the interest paid on the loan.

-This is part of why I’ve seriously considered a cash out refinance on one of our long term rentals to help purchase a website.
+This is part of why I’ve seriously considered a cash out refinance on one of our long term rentals to help purchase another property.

 I’m my mind, a cash out refinance is equal to a traditional mortgage or business loan when using that money to reinvest.
 The tax benefits are great.